 4. Our accommodation in Ao Nang: Where to stay in Krabi

 Our absolute favourite find on our most recent trip to Krabi!
-The Anana Ecological Resort is a dream of a hotel with great vibes and sets an exemplary concept: sustainability is very important and this aspect is integrated into the entire hotel.
+The Pavillons Anana Krabi is a dream of a hotel with great vibes and sets an exemplary concept: sustainability is very important and this aspect is integrated into the entire hotel.
 For example, the hotel grows their own fruit and vegetables in their garden, the hotel shuttle is an electric vehicle, and you won’t find any disposable plastic anywhere.

 The rooms are beautiful and very thoughtfully decorated, the beds are lovely and the hotel makes you feel so at home from the first minute.
 The staff were also extremely friendly, which also added to our positive experience.
 (We also want to say a big thank you to Johan for all the help and awesome tips.)